cloudy-sky-software/cloud-provider-api-conformance/README.md

 which allows you to emit OpenAPI and GraphQL schema docs from a single source.

-The philosophical decision of whether or not you should choose GraphQL for any number of reasons is out-of-scope for this document.
+The decision of whether or not you should choose GraphQL for any number of reasons is out-of-scope for this document.
 You'll have to do the due dilligence to see if it's the right fit for your product.
 That said, GraphQL can be great for fields of applications that